Diabetes Risk Calculator

 - Treat your other diseases.

 Type 2 diabetes rarely has any symptoms.
 However, in rare cases, diabetes can manifest itself as:

-According to the ADA - American Diabetes Association, there are three main ways to diagnosis diabetes:
+According to the ADA - American Diabetes Association, there are four main ways to diagnosis diabetes:

 - A fasting plasma glucose level ≥ 7.0 mmol/l (126 mg/dl) in at least two measurements.